Keio University

 Concerns were also discussed, such as game addiction, late-night use, and viewing inappropriate sites.
 These were (supposed) to be solved with a remote management system called MDM (Mobile Device Manager).
 It is possible to remotely distribute necessary apps all at once, restrict downloadable apps, and control the sites students can view.
 Camera functions can also be controlled, and it is said that most anticipated concerns can be addressed.
 Previously, we had to check the charging and settings of each device one by one before class, so being freed from that task provided benefits to teachers that far outweighed the disadvantages.

-In fact, the situation where all students have a tablet device at hand and can use it immediately in class is welcomed by many students.
-In a questionnaire survey using Google Forms conducted during the first class of the second semester on September 13 (answered by 211 third-year students), 170 (80%) evaluated it as "helping to acquire information utilization skills," and 106 (50%) as "enabling individually optimized learning tailored to each person's understanding and ability."
+In fact, the situation where all students have a tablet terminal at hand and can use it immediately in class is welcomed by many students.
+In a questionnaire survey using Google Forms conducted during the first class of the second term on September 13 (answered by 211 third-year students), 170 (80%) evaluated it as "helping to acquire information utilization skills," and 106 (50%) as "enabling individually optimized learning tailored to each person's understanding and ability."

 Long-term Use and Internet Addiction